Marketing Coordinator and proud Florida nativeSee All Posts

 Real estate is hard work and top producers are successful because they hustle, not because they have a secret formula.
 Remember, real estate is all about relationship building and this is your first opportunity.

 However, if an experienced agent is willing to help you, be considerate of their time.
 You have to have to provide value (just like with clients).
-Bring them coffee and send them a handwritten note after you meet.
-You want to get to the point where that Realtor is more than happy to be your go to person when you have a question.

 Many experienced agents have a niche or are known as experts in a certain neighborhood.
 As a new agent, you don’t have the luxury of having a niche; you just need some business.
 To better serve your clients, you will need to know the majority of the neighborhoods in your market.
 What are the house styles, price points and amenities?
 Since you don’t have many (or in some cases any) clients, use this time to learn the ins and outs of as many neighborhoods and possible.